acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

 * Send an email to the ACIS team at the official anomaly email address, ``acis-anomaly -at- googlegroups -dot- com``.
-If it is off-hours, another ACIS Ops team member should call Peter, Bob, Kari, and Jim Francis.
+If it is off-hours, another ACIS Ops team member should call Peter, Bob, and Jim Francis.
 * Send an email to ``sot_red_alert@cfa`` announcing that the ACIS team is aware of the DPA-A shutdown and is investigating, and that a telecon will be called when more information is available.
 * Contact the GOT Duty Officer to inform that we need the dump data as soon as possible and to